a small safe with a keypad and a shoe in a plastic wrap

 2. Do Not Take More Cash Than You Need.

-This piece of advice might seem to belong with the one immediately preceding it; but money is a very important part of travel — despite all of the “bloggers” who profess how you can travel for no money at all, as that is typically not the norm — and should be on its own, in my opinion.
+This piece of advice might seem to belong with the one immediately preceding it; but money is a very important part of travel — despite all of the travel writers who profess how you can travel for no money at all, as that is typically not the norm — and should be on its own, in my opinion.

 Although I usually attempt not to use it, I would rather pay the potential surcharges incurred on my bank card when using an automated teller machine rather than leave excess money in my hotel room with a chance of it being stolen — or worse, potentially be robbed of it when carrying it on my person.
 In the case of anyone who loses their cash, those extra charges certainly pale in comparison to having the money permanently gone.
+Just be careful that no nefarious people are nearby if you decide to use an automated teller machine, as you do not want your money or your personal identification number to be stolen.

 3. Use the Hotel Safe — and Not the One in Your Room.